-After 60 years of study, it might be expected that unexplored aspects of ABA functionality no longer existed, but recent advances in the analysis of ABA transporters, including exquisite detail of their structure and the conformational changes that they undergo as they interact with ABA and move it across membranes has opened up new areas of research.
-Ying et al. (2023), in particular, emphasise the potential for genetic interventions to be targeted at ABA transporters to improve abiotic stress tolerance, suggesting that precise manipulation of transporter structure could optimize ABA transport in crops.
+After 60 years of study, it might be expected that unexplored aspects of ABA functionality no longer existed, but recent advances in the 8 WILFY Annals of Applied Biology aab analysis of ABA transporters, including exquisite detail of their structure and the conformational changes that they undergo as they interact with ABA and move it across membranes, have opened up new areas of research.
+Ying et al. (2023), in particular, emphasise the potential for genetic interventions to be targeted at ABA transporters to improve abiotic stress tolerance, suggesting that precise manipulation of transporter structure could optimise ABA transport in crops.

 Global climate change is altering the nature and increasing the severity of stresses that crops are exposed to.
 Extreme weather events are becoming more frequent and more severe with climate change.
 These extreme events have the severest consequences for the most vulnerable people, increasing levels of poverty, hunger and malnutrition.
 Plant breeders also have to face the uncertainty of which abiotic stresses will be the most severe in a particular region.
-In the UK, for example, there has been a lot of work on understanding plant responses to heat and drought stress in anticipation of warmer and drier growing conditions in the years ahead (Redhead et al., 2025; Ffoulkes et al., 2023).
+In the UK, for example, there has been a lot of work on understanding plant responses to heat and drought stress in anticipation of warmer and drier growing conditions in the years ahead (Ffoulkes et al., 2023; Redhead et al., 2025).

 However, the country suffered record rainfall in both the spring and autumn of 2024, with flooding causing crop damage and wet conditions in the autumn of 2024 delaying the sowing of winter wheat for the 2024-2025 season.
-In some ways this should not be a surprise because it reflects the large uncertainties in the climate projections of Global Climate Models (IPCC, 2021).
+In some ways, this should not be a surprise because it reflects the large uncertainties in the climate projections of Global Climate Models (Intergovernmental Panel on Climate Change [IPCC], 2021).
 What we can be sure of is that abiotic stress resilience will become increasingly important in plant breeding, and we will need a broad and deep understanding of all the aspects of ABA synthesis, breakdown, transport and signalling mechanisms to develop successful strategies for this crucial aspect of crop improvement.